How to save a Safari webpage as PDF on iPhone or iPad

 Save a Safari website page as a PDF

 1) Open Safari on your iPhone or iPad and visit the webpage you want to save as a PDF document.
+Scroll to the bottom to ensure all text and images have loaded properly.

-5) Now, you can tap Save to Files and add this PDF to iCloud Drive or the local storage.
-You can also use AirDrop or one of the other options visible here, like Mail, Messages, WhatsApp, Slack, etc.
+4) Now, tap Save to Files to add this PDF to iCloud Drive or the local storage.
+You can also use AirDrop or one of the other options visible here, like Mail, Messages, WhatsApp, Slack, etc., to share the webpage as a PDF document.

 In addition to the above steps, you can use the usual print trick to turn the web page into a PDF and save it.

-Why this is useful
+Why is this useful

 For starters, you might want to save a webpage as a PDF in order to attach it to an email message.
 I’ve been building a personal archive of various web resources in PDF form for years and can envision using this nifty little feature on a daily basis.

 But why stop there?
-You can use this in select third-party apps that implement iOS’s native Share controls and work with content that can be exported as PDF.
+You can use this in select third-party apps that implement iOS’s native Share controls and work with content that can be exported as a PDF.

 No matter how you look at it, it does feel like Apple’s implementation of this feature has some untapped potential.